Perimenopause Mood Swings: Why You Feel Off

 Omega-3s for Inflammation and Mood

 The research linking omega-3 fatty acids to reduced depression and anxiety symptoms in perimenopausal women is solid.
-I take a high-dose fish oil daily and consider it foundational.
+A high-dose fish oil daily is broadly considered foundational support for this phase.

 Therapy, Specifically with Someone Who Understands Hormones

-This one was significant.
+This one matters more than it gets credit for.
 Not every therapist is familiar with perimenopause, and talking about hormone-driven mood changes with someone who frames them primarily as "learn better stress management skills" can be frustrating and unhelpful.
-A therapist who understands the hormonal piece (and can help you build coping tools specifically suited to this phase) is worth searching for.
+A therapist who understands the hormonal piece (and can help build coping tools specifically suited to this phase) is worth searching for.

-Perimenopause mood symptoms are hard on partners, and hiding what's happening or pretending you're fine makes it worse.
-Having a direct conversation about what's going on, what I'm doing about it, and what kind of support actually helps has made a meaningful difference.
-It also shifted the narrative in my house from "mom is unpredictable" to "our family is navigating a specific biological phase together."
+Perimenopause mood symptoms are hard on partners, and hiding what's happening or pretending everything is fine makes it worse.
+The women who handle this phase best tend to describe a direct conversation with their partner about what's going on, what they're doing about it, and what kind of support actually helps.
+That tends to shift the household narrative from "mom is unpredictable" to "our family is navigating a specific biological phase together."

 Generic "mood support" supplement blends.
 Almost all of these contain trace amounts of several herbs, rarely at meaningful doses.
-I spent money on several.
-Nothing noticeable.
+Most women who try them report nothing noticeable.

 Tools That Help in the Moment